-With a data-led, 360-view of operations, healthcare companies can maximise their supply chain productivity while delivering faster, more personalised care for patients.
-In retail, AI is helping customer support teams to effectively manage call loads, deploying intelligent bots to handle simple enquiries, and freeing up employees to resolve more complicated issues.
+With a data-led, 360-view of operations, healthcare companies can maximize their supply chain productivity while delivering faster, more personalized care for patients.
+In retail, AI is helping customer support teams to effectively manage call loads, deploying intelligent bots to handle simple inquiries, and freeing up employees to resolve more complicated issues.

 Advanced AI-driven platforms, providing access to live customer data and enabling seamless automation, are completely changing the way businesses interact with their customers.
-And revolutionising the way work gets done.
+And revolutionizing the way work gets done.